Firefox 100 on Windows 7 requires KB4474419 Update to install

-Beginning with Firefox 100, Windows 7 SP1 users must have the KB4474419 update installed prior to installation of the Firefox browser, otherwise, it may not work.
-This is because Mozilla has signed Firefox for Windows installer with an SHA-256 digest than SHA-1.
-Below you can check and verify do you have the mandatory security update installed, otherwise, we’ve covered the instructions on how to manually install the KB4474419 update.
+Starting Firefox 100, Windows 7 SP1 users must have installed the KB4474419 update to install Firefox, otherwise, its installation may fail.
+This is because Mozilla has signed Firefox for Windows installer with a SHA-256 digest than SHA-1.

 Firefox 100